 Weeds listed in the Prohibited Genera list may exist in varying populations throughout the state.
 The concentration of these weeds is at a level where control and/or eradication may be possible.
 A written plan for weeds on the Statewide Prohibited Genera Noxious Weed List shall be developed by the control authority that specifies active control methods to reduce known populations in not more than five (5) years.
 The plan shall be available to the Department upon request.
 (3-15-22)

 Statewide EDRR Noxious Weed List.
+Weeds Listed in the EDRR list are; not known to exist in Idaho, however have the potential to become established, or are known to exist in Idaho in small enough infestations that eradication is possible.
 If any of the listed plants (Subsection 220.02) are found to occur in Idaho, they shall be reported to the Department within ten (10) days following positive identification by the University of Idaho or other qualified authority as approved by the Director.
 These weeds shall be eradicated during the same growing season as identified.